Protonentomate/BalCCon_Video_Wall/Balccon2k25/README.md

     bun run
     ```
 The web server will be running on port 80.
 Users can submit new YouTube videos on the index page (`/`), and the currently cued video will be played on the viewer page (`/viewer.html`).
 By default, each video plays for a maximum of 5 minutes.
 If the queue is empty, a default video will loop.

-### Teensy Code

-The `TeensyCode` directory contains the Arduino sketches for the Teensy microcontroller.

-*   **`glediator.ino`:** This script allows the LED wall to be used as a screen.
-It receives pixel data from the mini PC over USB and displays it on the LEDs.
-This should be the default firmware flashed on the Teensy for interactive content.
-*   **`PlasmaAnimation.ino`:** This script provides a standalone plasma animation for the LED wall.
-It does not require any serial data input.

 ## Setup and Operation